aws-samples/amazon-guardduty-alexa-sample/README.md

 1. Deploy CloudFormation Template.
 2. Go to [Amazon Dev Console](https://developer.amazon.com/alexa/console)
+2. Click Create Skill.
+3. For the name, enter Ask Amazon GuardDuty and click Next.
-3. Paste Skill JSON into Skill Builder JSON Editor in **Build**.
+4. Paste Skill JSON into Skill Builder JSON Editor in **Build**.
 Save / Build
-4. Get Outputs: AlexaAskGDSkillArn from stack and paste into Lambda endpoint field in skill **Endpoint**.
+5. Get Outputs: AlexaAskGDSkillArn from stack and paste into Lambda endpoint field in skill **Endpoint**.
 Save
-5. Since you are not publishing this skill, you do not need to complete the **Launch** section of the configuration.
+6. Since you are not publishing this skill, you do not need to complete the **Launch** section of the configuration.
-6. Test with Alexa-enabled device.
+7. Test with Alexa-enabled device.

 ***[Alexa for Business Deployment](https://aws.amazon.com/alexaforbusiness/getting-started/)***